 Long poles have made fishing for silverfish much easier on some of our slower-moving rivers.

 Try using light strung-out rigs and, as a rough guide, use 0.10g for every foot of water.
 A swim that is 4ft deep should therefore be tackled with a 0.4g float.
-Use No8 shot in the main, with a No9 or a No10 as your bottom shot, positioned around 6ins to 10ins above the hook.
+Use No8 shot, with a No9 or a No10 as your dropper shot, positioned around 6ins to 10ins above the hook.

 CHECK OUT THESE GREAT VENUES FOR CHUB FISHING ON THE FLOAT.

-If big fish are your target, it can sometimes pay to go for them with pole gear, but make sure everything is strong enough to cope with fish such as barbel.
-That means 0.20mm to 0.23mm rig lines and hooklengths just a little bit thinner than that.
+If big fish are your target, you might wait all day for a bite so the last thing you want is your gear to fail.
+Make sure everything is strong enough to cope with fish such as barbel, chub and even carp.
+That means a minimum of 6lb lines and hooklengths just a little bit thinner than that.

 While they don’t fight as hard as barbel, big river bream can still pull your string pretty well, and there’s no better way to target them than with a groundbait feeder.
 It’s possible to put together some huge weights when there’s colour in the water.
 Use casters and chopped worms through the feeder with worms on the hook.